 Initial vegetation treatments and maintenance treatments could result in a less than significant adverse effect on Riparian Habitat or other sensitive natural communities.
 Riparian buffers have been placed around all watercourses and springs.
-Equipment is excluded from operating within the buffers Backing fires may occur within some of the riparian buffers but will not be ignited from within them.
+Equipment is excluded from operating within the buffers and no manual treatment will occur within the buffers.
+Backing fires may occur within some of the riparian buffers but will not be ignited from within them.
 Due to these protections of the watercourses and wet areas and their adjoining riparian habitat, the impact will be less than significant.